rails-girls-summer-of-code/summer-of-code/about/roles.md

 program for participants.
 Sourced from all of the world, sponsors represent a wide cross section of industry and allow for students to participate in the program by making generous donations.
-Though they often receive a great deal of publicity and exposure as a result they are not often directly involved in the projects themselves but rather take on a more supporting role in experience of participants.
+Though they often receive a great deal of publicity and exposure as a result, they are not often directly involved in the projects themselves.
+Instead they take on a more supporting role in the experience of participants.

 <h3 id="coaching_company">Coaching Companies</h3>

-This role is a formalization of a very successful concept from last year:
+A Coaching Company is one that host an entire student team for the duration of their project.
+In addition, they can allow employees to coach the participants.
-Companies that fully host a students team for the duration of their project and allow employees to coach them.
-You can find out more about this initiative
+More information about this initiative is available here: <a href="/guide/coaching-company">Coaching Companies</a>.
-here: <a href="/guide/coaching-company">Coaching Companies</a>.
-Sponsors can be coaching companies too, as well as vice versa
+This role can be combined with the Sponsor role as well.

 <h3 id="you">You</h3>